SEO

 Google Search Console

-You can use Google’s own Search Console for a variety of tasks, such as making sure that resources like images and CSS files are accessible, using robots.txt rules to prevent crawling of certain areas and sitemaps to encourage it on others.
+Google’s own Search Console can be used to make sure that resources like images and CSS files are accessible, prevent crawling of certain areas and encourage it on others.
 It’s also useful for more in-depth SEO tasks, such as preparing for a site move or managing a multi-lingual site.

 SEMrush

-SEMrush provides a number of useful capabilities.
-In technical SEO terms, you can use it to audit your site, analyse file logs and receive on-page SEO tips and suggestions.
+SEMrush can be used to audit your site, analyse file logs and receive on-page SEO tips and suggestions.

 Ahrefs

-Ahrefs is an all-in-one SEO toolset.
-It’s great for retrieving and analysing data, such as looking at your competitors’ best-performing pages, but also provides a technical SEO audit that can help you to identify issues and areas for improvement.
+Ahrefs provides a technical SEO audit that can help you to identify issues and areas for improvement.

 Screaming Frog

-Screaming Frog is a powerful website crawler that is able to identify issues such as broken links and duplicate content, generate XML site maps and perform a host of other tasks to help you improve your technical SEO.
+Screaming Frog can identify issues such as broken links and duplicate content, generate XML site maps and perform a host of other tasks to help you improve your technical SEO.

 The Benefits of Technical SEO for Your Website